runtimeverification/rv-monitor/README.md

     java -cp [rvmonitorrt.jar]:[monitor directory] TestWithMain

 This is why we ask you to add rv-monitor/lib/rvmonitorrt.jar:. to your CLASSPATH.
-It makes calling javac and java from above the /rvm directory in all examples simpler.
+*It makes calling javac and java from the directory above the /rvm directory in all Java examples simpler.
+More on that in the Examples section.*

     javac InstrumentedProgram(s) MonitorLibrary
     java TestWithMain

-For instance,
+For instance, considering the existence of an rvm folder that would house HasNext.rvm and its generated property library, a command to compile would be:

     javac Test.java SafeIterator.java rvm/HasNextRuntimeMonitor.java